Fire and rescue services

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be illegal or a controlled substance, even if prescribed by an Australian doctor.

-If you plan to bring medication, check if it's legal in Venezuela (Ministry of People’s Power of Economy and Finance).
+If you plan to bring medication, check if it's legal in Venezuela with the nearest Venezuelan Embassy.
 Take enough legal medicine for your trip.

 Carry a copy of your prescription and a letter from your doctor stating: